The department provides a series of programs and grants to support Victoria's visitor economy.

 Tourism and Events undertakes research and provides policy, strategy and industry development advice to the government and industry on the visitor economy.
 The group also provides governance support and advice to a number of entities that market the state, secure events, and manage large scale tourist attractions, precincts, facilities and entertainment venues in Victoria.

-In 2021, the Victorian Government released a four-year Visitor Economy Recovery and Reform Plan to help revitalise and grow Victorian tourism after the impacts of bushfires and the global pandemic.
+The Visitor Economy Recovery and Reform Plan is a 4-year plan to help revitalise and grow Victorian tourism after the impacts of bushfires and the global pandemic.

 Industry crisis resources

 The department has developed resources for the tourism industry that provide advice on how to prepare for, respond to, and recover from a crisis event and help counter negative publicity in the event of a crisis.

 The Tourism Project Facilitation team offers expert advice and assistance to help identify opportunities for investment and support tourism projects that have potential to drive Victoria’s visitor economy.
 The team supports projects through all investment phases from testing the concept, preparing for investment, construction, delivery product launch and activation.

 The Tourism Infrastructure Program is a $310 million investment in tourism infrastructure across regional Victoria and has been developed to deliver a strong pipeline of demand-driving tourism infrastructure projects, with a focus on strengthening public infrastructure to enable private investment and to facilitate the development of new tourism products.
 The Program comprises three separate funds:

 - Flagship Projects – $120.6 million (19 projects)

 - Regional Tourism Investment Fund (RTIF) – $150 million (includes Stimulus round and Competitive round totalling 105 separate projects), and